-In an effort to provide timely notice to the SMU community, and in the event of a serious incident which may post an on-going threat to the members of the SMU community, a warning will be issued.
-The method of delivery will be determined on a case-by-case basis, in light of all the facts.
-Various methods of delivery will be employed, including email, crime alert posters, text message, voice mail, website, and/or social media to inform students and employees on campus.
-The alerts are generally written by the Chief of Police or designee and they are distributed to the community by the Office of Public Affairs.
-Crime Alerts are issued on a case-by-case basis in a manner that will provide notification to the campus community about certain reportable criminal incidents that occur on or very near the campus.
-The University must believe the criminal incident poses a continuing threat to the community and the alert will aid in the prevention of similar crimes in the future.
-Updates to the SMU community about any particular case resulting in a crime alert may also be distributed in a similar manner listed above.
-When crime alerts are posted in campus buildings, they are printed on brightly colored paper and posted in the lobby/entrance area of campus building(s) for seven days.
-The Daily Campus newspaper will also be asked to print the warning in the next available issue.
-Timely warnings will also be published on the SMU Police Department web page.
+A warning will be issued to provide timely notice to the SMU community and in the event of a serious incident that may pose an ongoing threat to the members of the SMU community.
+The Chief of Police or designee generally writes the alerts distributed to the community by the Office of Marketing and Communications (MarComm).
+The delivery method is determined case-by-case in light of all the facts.
+Various delivery methods will be employed, including email, crime alert posters, text messages, voicemail, SMU PD website, and/or social media to inform students and employees on campus.

+MarComm may send updates to the SMU community about a particular case resulting in a crime alert.
+Any update will distribute in a similar manner listed above.
+When a crime alert poster is posted in campus buildings, it is printed on brightly colored paper and displayed in the lobby/entrance area of campus building(s) for seven days.
+MarComm will ask The Daily Campus newspaper to print the warning in its online edition.